I’m sharing everything you need to know about painting beautiful subfloors that will last for years.

 Supplies needed to Paint Plywood Subfloors

-Porch and Floor Paint in 2 colors (Valspar Porch and Floor Paint in ‘Chimney Smoke’ and ‘Crucible’)
+- Porch and Floor Paint – I usedValspar Porch and Floor Paint in ‘Chimney Smoke’ and ‘Crucible’.

 First step, rip out your old carpet and carpet padding.
 Remove all of the tack strips using a hammer and pry bar.

-Then it’s time to patch the seams and staple holes.
-(This is the only part I really wasn’t pleased with.
-I used Flexible Floor Patch and Leveler.
+This is the only part of my own floors that I really wasn’t pleased with.
+I used Flexible Floor Patch and Leveler to fill in the seams between boards.
 This was not the right choice.
 It is good because it flexes with the floor and all that stuff.
-But it is horrible because you can’t sand it smooth).
+But it is horrible because you can’t sand it smooth.

-Then you can sand the floor.
+After filling the holes and seams, you are ready to sand the floor.
 We just used a small palm sander but of course a large floor sander would work much faster.

 Just remember that this is plywood – it is not going to be silky smooth.
 The point of sanding is to smooth out major rough spots and smooth any wood filler you used.

 Before painting, you need to prime the floor with a quality primer.
-The quickest way to do this is to use a roller with an extension handle and then cut in around the edges with a brush.
+The quickest way to do this is to cut in around the edges of the room using a paintbrush and then use a roller with an extension handle to fill in the rest of the floor.